Saving lives from cervical cancer, one woman at a time, one day at a time.

 HPV is a virus that can affects males too.
 While the most serious consequence of the disease is in females, HPV-related cancers in males are on the rise, especially oral cancer.
 HPV also causes other cancers in men such as anal and penile cancers.

 The HPV vaccines that are now available can give near total protection against 70-96% of cervical cancers.
 In addition, they have been found to protect against other HPV-related cancers in both males and females to varying degrees.
 Hence, young people, both males and females, should be vaccinated against HPV.
 Talk to your healthcare provider for more details.

 MYTH: The lack of advanced treatment options account for the greatest global inequity in cervical cancer in developing countries.**

 FACT: Poor political will and lack of awareness that cervical cancer is a preventable public health problem are the main causes of high rates of this disease in developing parts of the world.

 Number of deaths per year: 275,000***

 EVERY TWO MINUTES, a woman dies of cervical cancer - a cancer that can be almost completely prevented!

 YOU can make a difference!
 JOIN The Global Initiative Against HPV and Cervical Cancer today.
-Become a Global Coalition member to find long-term solutions to this preventable disease.
+Become a champion/member to find long-term solutions to this preventable disease.